 At 4:00 a.m., I ate my usual snack of macadamia nuts and coconut flakes.
 I don’t get tired of snacking on these fatty treats!

 My last meal at work was a box of leftover sous vide pork chop, roasted kabocha squash, sautéed spinach, and garlic cauliflower mashed “potatoes.”

 On my way home from work, I picked up my inaugural box of veggies from Full Belly Farms CSA.
 Here’s my haul for the week:

 And here’s my crazy food stylist:

-After playing with the rugrats (re-enacting Scooby Doo and the Mystery Inc. gang is a favorite at our house), I popped my supplements, ate a spoonful of coconut butter, and got some shuteye.
+After playing with the rugrats (re-enacting Scooby Doo and the Mystery Inc. gang is a favorite at our house), I popped my supplements and got some shuteye.